Cooking On The Ranch

 A 6-quart dutch oven with a tri-tip roast and ingredients to bake for tri-tip tacos.

 1. Step 1: Heat a large Dutch oven over medium high heat.
 Once the pan is hot, add oil.
-Season the tri tip roast on both sides with salt, pepper.
+Season the tri tip roast on both sides with Kosher salt (salt that tastes like salt), and ground black pepper.
 You can even add some meat seasoning like Montreal Steak Seasoning.
 Once the oil is hot, add the roast and sear on both sides.
 About 5 minutes per side.
 Remove roast to a plate.

 3. Step 3: Cover and cook in a 325 degree oven for 3 hours.